bytebl33d/bytebl33d.github.io/writeups/hackthebox/machines/infiltrator.md

 Okay now we’re cooking.
 You know what that means?
 We can start **yeeting ACLs** around ike we’re modding the Minecraft server at 3AM.

-> “You get admin perms, you get admin perms—oh look, the economy’s ruined!”
+> “You get admin perms, you get admin perms.
+Oh look, the economy’s ruined!”

 So we bless our old pal `l.clark` with **GenericAll** over the entire OU using `bloodyAD`: